SurvExE-Pc/O0Code/README.md

 O0Code for april fools XD - Released in JavaScript on 3/29/2022 early

-##FIXED THE GLITCH
-& I know this is called O0Code but it can read O1Code to lol, I will fix the glitch where the converter makes it go to O1Code And not O0Code sometime in april i think

 # TO USE THIS YOU MUST READ AND AGREE TO THE LICENCES
 Creative Commons Legal Code